reitermarkus/epub3-boilerplate/readme.md

 EPUB 3 Boilerplate
 ==================
-An EPUB 3.0 template to help you get started with your ebook.
-(Includes iBooks display options.)
+An EPUB 3.0 template (including iBooks display options) to help you get started with your ebook. http://git.io/epub3-boilerplate
-http://git.io/epub3-boilerplate

 ---